sdiehl/wiwinwlh/tutorial.md

 syntax that impose constraints on the formation of expressions in terms of based on the context in which they occur.

-Dynamic programming languages often confuse this terminology and bit and associate types with values at evaluation, whereas static languages associate types to expressions *before evaluation*.
+Dynamic programming languages often confuse this terminology and associate types with values at evaluation, whereas static languages associate types to expressions *before evaluation*.

-Static languages may optionally also push these types to the evaluation in the form of runtime type information.
-Haskell fully has the capacity to do this (see [Dynamic]) but this style of programming is not idiomatic Haskell, instead the trend is to "make invalid states unrepresentable" at compile-time rather than performing massive amounts of runtime checks.
+Static languages may optionally also push these types to the evaluation stage in the form of runtime type information.
+Haskell fully has the capacity to do this (see [Dynamic]) but this style of programming is not idiomatic Haskell; instead the trend is to "make invalid states unrepresentable" at compile-time rather than performing massive amounts of runtime checks.

 Dynamically typed languages check these "types" at run-time, whereas static language check types at compile time.
-This overloaded use of the word type to refer to both the theoretical definition and the colloquial definition of runtime tags is a bit confusing.
+This overloaded use of the word "type" to refer to both the theoretical definition and the colloquial definition of runtime tags is a bit confusing.
 Dynamic languages are in a sense as statically typed as static languages, however they have a degenerate type system with only